svalinn/ALARA/sample/readme.md

 The flux is read from the `fluxin1`, and normalized differently for each interval.

-The there is a single 10 year pulse.
+There is a single 10 year pulse.

 Results are produced at 11 cooling times the total heat and photon source, with units of Bq per cm3.

-Most initial nuclides will have their chains truncated with a tolerance of 1e-6, but impurities (defined as nuclides that are less than 10 ppm) will be truncated with a tolerance of 1e-2.
+Most initial nuclides will have their chains truncated with a tolerance of 1e-6, but impurities (defined as nuclides with an initial concetration of less than 10 ppm) will be truncated with a tolerance of 1e-2.

 ## sample6